simracer-cz/iFlag/README.md

 Thanks To
 ---------

-Andy Morgan for helping me with testing, Steve Meyers for encouragement and all iRacing members for support.
+Andy Morgan for help with field testing, Steve Myers for encouragement and all iRacing members for support.

 ---